 To run a query using the Query Builder:

 Click into the search bar to open the Query Builder.
 You can build queries for services, operations, and attributes.
 Use

-NOT INto build the query.
-When you click into the Service or Operation field, Lightstep displays valid values.
+NOT IN to build the query.
+When you click into the Service or Operation field, the builder displays valid values.